imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/whisper.md

     <figcaption>Comparison of Whisper on various datasets [1]</figcaption>
 </figure>

+!!!
+Warning
+    Claims on bad performance of Whisper was made in this [Twitter thread](https://twitter.com/lunixbochs/status/1574848899897884672).
+Here, [Ryan Hileman](https://twitter.com/lunixbochs) compared Whisper with NVIDIA and Talon model on several datasets to find Talon performing well against Whisper models.
+Also, he noted that Whisper models are quite slow in execution *(even the tiny model)*.
+Finally, he provided samples for *"catastrophic failures"* of Whisper of following types -- (1) generating complete paragraphs for single word audio input *(like dec, car, two, snake, other)*, (2) hallucinations and repetition in the output.

+    Anyone thinking of using Whisper for their project should consider these concerns and test them out themselves before deployment.
 ## Released Models

 - Authors released 5 variety of models based on size, going from 39M param tiny model to 1550M param large model.
 For each there are is an english only model `{size}.en` (ex: `tiny.en`) and a multilingual model `{size}` (ex: `tiny`).